Our Origin Story

 When she rolled her eyes at me, and interrupted:

 Tucker: "Yeah, of course."

-Because I got called out--and I was embarrassingly wrong--I ended up obsessing over her problem for weeks.
+Because I got called out—and I was so clearly, embarrassingly wrong—I ended up obsessing over her problem for weeks.
 All I kept coming back to was there was no way to write a book without putting in the time to write it.
 The writing is part of the process, that's why it's called WRITING a book.

 Is there a way to get her ideas out of her head and into a book without her writing?

-Hell yes!
-In fact, this is how Socrates, and Jesus and Buddha and Malcolm X got their words into books, why can't it work for other people?
+In fact, this is how Socrates, and Jesus and Buddha and Malcolm X got their words into books.
+Why can't it work for normal people?

 I refined the idea in my head, and then called Melissa: